Kyle Reynish: Playing career

-Club

-During his college years Reynish also played with Bakersfield Brigade in the USL Premier Development League.
+During his college years, Reynish also played with Bakersfield Brigade in the USL Premier Development League.

 Reynish was selected in the fourth round, 43rd overall, of the 2007 MLS Supplemental Draft by Real Salt Lake on January 18, 2007.
 Reynish played for RSL in friendlies against the Fiji national football team, the China national football team, and English side Everton, as well as in the MLS Reserve Division, but did not make his senior debut until May 2, 2009, when he came on as a substitute for an injured Nick Rimando in a game against Colorado Rapids, two years and four months after being signed.

 During 2010 Reynish was loaned to USL Second Division side Charleston Battery, and played three games for them during their USL2 Championship-winning season.
 Reynish was released by Salt Lake on December 3, 2012.
 He entered the 2012 MLS Re-Entry Draft and became a free agent after going undrafted in both rounds of the draft.
 Reynish signed with North American Soccer League side New York Cosmos for the fall season.
 He helped the club capture the 2013 Fall Championship and Soccer Bowl 2013 titles.
 He was named the best goalkeeper for the 2013 season, winning the NASL Golden Glove award.

 Reynish re-joined Major League Soccer in January 2014 when he signed with Chicago Fire.
 He made one regular season start for Chicago during the 2014 season.